Skelligg/tcp_server/README.md

 ## Design Philosophy

-If I cannot explain what each syscall does, you are not ready to abstract it.
+If I cannot explain what each syscall does, I am not ready to abstract it.

 This repository prioritises clarity, correctness, and explicit design decisions over convenience.